sujiwo/place_recognizer/HOWTO.md

 $ ./install/lib/place_recognizer/train_from_bag.py --method ibow /media/user/source.bag /camera1/image_raw /tmp/result-map.dat
 ```

 For more information on script's parameters, call train_from_bag with `-h` parameter.

+### Multi-session Mapping

+Previously-made map files from different times may be loaded using parameter `--load` to perform multi-session mapping; ie. Map file with image streams from different time.
+Please note that VLAD and IBoW map files are incompatible and can not be converted.

 ### Creating Map File from Custom Data Sources